 13- Avoid Store Fronts

 Most of us have the habit to want to park as close as possible to the store just to save a few steps.

 Bad idea, if you have fuel saving in mind!

 Unless you get lucky, more often than not, your car will be in idle mode as you wait for pedestrians and other cars to pass by.

 When you park further away, you save more precious gas, and get a little exercise as well.

 14- Don’t Tailgate!

-It is more than just mitigating road accident.
+It is more than just avoiding accidents.